baus/jekyll-uptrend/README.md

 Uptrend is a [Jekyll](http://jekyllrb.com/) theme which makes it easy to get a decent looking personal Jekyll site up and running quickly.
-It works well with [GitHub Pages](http://pages.github.com/) which offers free Jekyll hosting.
+It works well with [GitHub Pages](http://pages.github.com/).
 If you want to change providers, it is trivial to move your data since it is all stored in a Git repo.

-Uptrend started as a fork of Carlos Becker's [Up Theme](http://carlosbecker.com/posts/up-a-jekyll-theme/), which also uses ideas from [Jekyll Bootstrap](http://jekyllbootstrap.com/), but has deviated fairly significantly and mostly shares some common typography elements.
+Uptrend started as a fork of Carlos Becker's [Up Theme](http://carlosbecker.com/posts/up-a-jekyll-theme/), which also uses ideas from [Jekyll Bootstrap](http://jekyllbootstrap.com/), but has deviated fairly significantly and mostly shares some common typographical elements.

-While the theme uses Bootstrap 3 under the covers, I have attempted to make it not look bootstrappy.
+While the theme uses [Bootstrap 3 WIP](https://github.com/twitter/bootstrap/tree/3.0.0-wip) under the covers, I have attempted to make it not look bootstrappy.
 For an example of the theme in action, see [my website](http://baus.net).

 ## Installation

-If you have Jekyll on your machine the installation is relatively straight forward.
+If you have [Jekyll installed](http://jekyllrb.com/docs/installation/), it is fairly easy to get Uptrend running.

+First clone the repo, and test out the basic theme locally:

 ```
+git clone git@github.com:baus/jekyll-uptrend.git
+cd jekyll-uptrend
+jekyll serve
 ```

-Edit _config.yml to contain information about your site.
+Edit _config.yml.
 Some of the information in the author section is used by the resume template.
-If you are planning on using your own domain name with GitHub pages, then add the domain name to the CNAME file.

 There are two static pages that you should modify (/about and /resume).
-The contents of these pages is specified in markdown, unlike most Jekyll templates which specify static files in pure HTML.
+The contents of these pages is specified in [Markdown](http://daringfireball.net/projects/markdown/), unlike most Jekyll templates which specify static files in pure HTML.
 The trick is they are processed as includes, and hence they are in the _includes directory.

 The /resume page is not linked from the main navigation, but you can give this link out to anyone you want to share it with.
 The layout used on the page is a little more friendly for printing.

+After updating _config.yml,

 ### Creating Posts